xkollar/xkollar.github.io/data/posts/2026-07-31-pizza-time.markdown

 This case is less straightforward than the previous.
 How much is contributed by whom is determined by order in which they join.
-Here are all 6 possible permutations (pizza-party fromation orders):
+Here are all 6 possible permutations (pizza-party formation orders):

 ```
 A, B(-6),  C(-4) -- A alone has no discount,